Assessment accommodation for candidates

 The CRA is committed to providing an inclusive and accessible workplace for employees.
-This includes providing accommodation that will allow candidates with limitations to fully demonstrate their abilities during an assessment.
+This includes providing accommodation that will allow candidates with limitations to fully demonstrate their abilities during an assessment by reducing or eliminating barriers without altering the purpose or validity of the assessment.

-You can also request accommodation for any reason related to one of the prohibited grounds for discrimination stated in the Canadian Human Rights Act.
-To make a request, send an email to the contact for the staffing process listed in the notice of job opportunity.
+You may also request accommodation for any reason related to one of the prohibited grounds for discrimination stated in the Canadian Human Rights Act.
+To make a request, send an email to the staffing contact listed in the notice of job opportunity.

 Recognize if you have limitations